browserengineering/book/book/layout.md

 bit better---see Figure 3.

 ::: {.center}
-![Figure 3: https://browser.engineering/ viwed in this chapter's version of the browser.](examples/example5-browserengineering-screenshot.png)
+![Figure 3: https://browser.engineering/ viewed in this chapter's version of the browser.](examples/example5-browserengineering-screenshot.png)
 :::